EphremG/Chat/README.md

 c1.c & c2.c

-To check compatibility with another way of implementation we made c1 and c2 (Single thread).
+To check compatibility with another way of implementation we made c1 and c2.
 Segmentation and assembling works here. c1 requests to chat, and c2 can only reply after getting a message.

 gcc c1.c -o c1 && gcc c2.c -o c2